 The Scholarships and Fellowships for International Students page has more resources for International Students.

-If campus employment is part of your financial aid award, a campus job can provide sufficient hours (typically 8–10 hours per week) to earn the amount.
+If campus employment is part of your financial aid award, a campus job can provide sufficient hours (typically 8–10 hours per week) to earn $2200-$2500 during the academic year.
 The average pay rate is $8.50 per hour.
-These funds are earned through bi-weekly checks issued directly to students.
-They can choose to use these earnings to contribute to the comprehensive fee, book expenses, personal spending money, and travel for breaks.
-Students might earn more than the amount recommended if they work during breaks.
+These funds are paid twice monthly and issued directly to you through direct deposit.
+You may use these earnings to contribute to the comprehensive fee, book expenses, personal spending money, and travel for breaks.
+Students may earn more than the amount recommended if they work during breaks.

 The College will assign a campus job (usually in Dining Services) prior to your arrival.
 You are responsible for following through on the offer of employment by confirming your job assignment and by maintaining your position through good performance.